In this article, we will answer the following questions:

 – Avoid fried foods.
 It is better to opt for olive oil or other vegetable oils, such as soybean, sunflower or corn.

-– Add to your diet foods rich in fiber, which will help to lower high cholesterol according to CholesterolMenu website.
+– Add to your diet foods rich in fiber, which will help to lower high cholesterol.
 Among these, there are cereals and whole grains, oats, rice, fruits, vegetables, and legumes.

 – Use skim milk instead of whole.